SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 ## More notes!

-### Traits
+### Trait vs Phenotype
-characteristics influenced by genes but can also have nurture component
+T: characteristics influenced by genes but can also have nurture component
+P: Collection of traits